Porsche 911 Insurance Rates

 Rates are averaged for all Porsche 911 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a quick rundown of the coverage data covered in the above illustrations.
+The next list is a condensed summary of the coverage data illustrated above.

-- Increasing deductibles can save around $1,050 each year
+- Increasing comprehensive and collision deductibles can save around $1,050 each year

 Rate Tables and Charts